timescale/docs/promscale/troubleshooting.md

 For more information about compression, see the [Promscale compression documentation][promscale-compression].

+If compression is working properly, check these things:
+*   Check you are using the most recent version of Promscale, to ensure you have the latest features.
+*   Consider reducing the length of time that you retain data for.
+*   Reduce the chunk interval to 4&nbsp;hours or 2&nbsp;hours.
+This could slow down query performance.

 ## The PromQL dashboard doesn't show Promscale data
 Backfilling data which has not been ingested into Prometheus can cause the